calfoy/meiyingw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About me

 Welcome to my personal website!
-I am a PhD candidate in Management Science at [ESADE Business School](https://www.esade.edu/en/about-us/who-we-are) at Barcelona.
+I am a PhD candidate in Management Science with a specialization in **Organizational Behavior**. at [ESADE Business School](https://www.esade.edu/en/about-us/who-we-are) at Barcelona.
 My research focuses on understanding decisions over time (i.e., inter-temporal decisions) in the workplace.
 My dissertation studies undesirable precedents in negotiations.
 I am also interested in research methods.

 <br>